 Fate/Extra Last Encore is a studio Shaft's adaption from a game and it serves as an alternative setting to Fate/Stay Night's.
 The concept of the story is pretty much the same as you can imagine, there are

 The characters are probably the most interesting part here, There is the protagonist, Hakuno who seems a bit uninteresting at the start but don't worry they made sure he will be interesting, there is a lot of focus of "who he is?" which make the character a lot more interesting as the story goes on.
 For the face of the series, it's obviously the Saber "UMU" Nero, she will get a lot of focus, even more than you imagine which is a good thing in my opinion since she is probably the most fun character to watch (Red Saber>Original Saber, fight me).
 Rin also gets a lot of shine here, she is more badass than the usual herself.
-Besides that, there are the other servants and masters and I will assure you that they all have an interesting unique design so you might enjoy watching them.
+Besides that, there are the other servants and masters, I will assure you that they all have an interesting unique design so you might enjoy watching them.

 Well for the art it's really a matter of opinion, those who are familiar with Shaft's works like the Monogatari series and such will welcome the art easily and would even find it great and suiting, others might despise it, as it doesn't look like ufotable's art and flashy animation.
-I personally belong to the group who familiar with Shaft's works and are finding the art great even though ufotable is my favorite all-time studio.
-The one thing that most fans will most likely won’t admire shaft for, is the different character designs for the characters that aren't new to Fate like Rin, Sakura and Shinji.
+I personally belong to the group who are familiar with Shaft's works and finding the art great even though ufotable is my favorite all-time studio.
+The one thing that most fans will most likely won’t admire shaft for, is the different character designs for the characters that aren't new to Fate like Rin, Sakura, and Shinji.
 Overall, the art and animation style is a plus for me as I think it's really suited for the psychological and mystery tones of Fate/Extra.

 For the music part of the series, the opening ("Bright Burning Shout" by Takanori Nishikawa) is amazing, it's rocky and catchy, really suiting for this series, it took my favorite opening spot this season (Winter 2018).
 Visually it only shows Nero fighting with different hairstyles, take that however you want.
 (Fun fact: It's the first time that a male sings the opening song for a fate series).
-For the ending ("Tsuki to Hanataba" by Sayuri), I think it's quite suited, don't sure if i love the song but I do like it, what I love is the visuals, they are showing the connection between Hakuno and Saber while also showing the Master and servant they are currently fighting, I really liked that.
+For the ending ("Tsuki to Hanataba" by Sayuri), I think it's quite suited, don't sure if I love the song but I do like it, what I love is the visuals, they are showing the connection between Hakuno and Saber while also showing the Master and servant they are currently fighting, I really liked that.
 For the voice acting there is, of course, the umu so enjoy it.
 The ost has all kinds of tracks from futuristic to emotional, nothing crazy but I think it's very suited.

 - Characters are fun to watch.